mmoren01/advi-ui-take-home/working-notes.md

 - I added a linter to the project to keep my code clean and consistent.
 I chose ESLint because it is the most popular linter and it is supported by Next.js.
 - I added a basic layout component to the project.
 As well as some basic styling to the layout component.

+API Research

+- Selected the News API for this project.
+It is free, allows me to query the data by search terms, category, date, and popularity
+- I decided to implement React Query to handle the API state.
+I chose React Query because it is a popular library and it is supported by Next.js.
+I also chose it because it is easy to use and it is well documented.
+I decided to do this early to take advantage of the caching and prefetching features to help me save on API calls.
+- I decided to use make the api calls from an api folder in the project to act as my pseudo api proxy server.
+I did this to keep the api calls out of the components and to keep the components clean and easy to read.
+I also did this to make it easier protect the api key if I decide to deploy the app.

 ## Tasks

 - [x] Create a new repo with PR template